-SKIN is our body’s largest organ, covering entire body.
-Skin protects us against environmental influences (e.g. heat, light, injury, infection etc.), regulates body temperature, stores water and fat, prevents water loss and entry of bacteria as well as acts as a sensory organ.
+SKIN is our body’s largest organ covering the entire body.
+The skin protects us against environmental influences (e.g. heat, light, injury, infection, etc), it regulates body temperature, stores water and fat, prevents water loss and entry of bacteria, and also acts as a sensory organ.

 Do you know that…

 Skin’s normal pH level is 5-6.
-In order to ensure skin’s maximum protection ability, pH should be held in this range.
-Talking about oh-so-popular acids (yes, we love them too!) the difference in the pH-value is what decides the strength of the product.
+In order to ensure the skin’s maximum protection ability, the pH level should be kept in this range.
+Talking about the oh-so-popular acids (yes, we love them too!), the variation in the pH-value is what decides the strength of the product.
 The lower the pH, the stronger the exfoliation.
 All acids exfoliate, even when they are in leave-on products.

-Condition of the skin depends on different factors.
-Choosing a right skincare product is one of the key factors for keeping your skin in good shape.
-High-quality cosmetics can prevent skin ageing, protect the skin against environmental damages (including UV-radiation) and alleviate skin problems – flaking, acne, eczemas, etc.
+The skin’s condition depends on different factors.
+Choosing the right skin care product is one of the key factors in keeping your skin in good shape.
+High-quality cosmetics can prevent your skin from ageing, protect the skin against environmental damages (including UV-radiation) and alleviate skin problems – flaking, acne, eczemas, etc.

-The skin is made up of 3 layers – epidermis, dermis and hypodermis – each of them performing its specific function.
+The skin is made up of 3 layers – epidermis, dermis and hypodermis – each of them performing a specific function.

-The outer layer of the skin is called EPIDERMIS, which functions as a barrier between our body and environment.
-It’s thickness varies from 0,05 mm on the eyelids to 1,5 mm on the palms and soles of the feet and it is formed by a thin layer of lipids.
-When skin cells age and perish, the body will immediately remove the upper layer of the skin replacing it with new skin cells.
+The outer layer of the skin is called EPIDERMIS which functions as a barrier between our body and the environment.
+Its thickness varies from 0,05 mm on the eyelids to 1,5 mm on the palms and soles of the feet, and it is formed by a thin layer of lipids.
+When skin cells age and perish, the body will immediately remove the upper layer of the skin and replace it with new skin cells.
 Epidermis’ renewal time is approximately 3-4 weeks.
-Epidermis contains melanocytes which determine skin tone and protection ability against UV-radiation.
-Antigen-processing Langerhans cells of bone marrow origin, and pressure-sensing Merkel cells of neural crest origin are also essential parts of the epidermis.
+The epidermis contains melanocytes which determine skin tone and protection ability against UV-radiation.
+Antigen-processing Langerhans cells of bone marrow origin and pressure-sensing Merkel cells of neural crest origin are also essential when talking about the epidermis.

-Subcutaneous layer of the skin – HYPODERMIS – is the deepest layer of the skin, which consists of a network of collagen and fat cells.
-This part of the skin protects our organs against injury („shock absorption”) and conserves our health.
+The subcutaneous layer of the skin – HYPODERMIS – is the skin’s innermost and thickest layer that consists of a network of collagen and fat cells.
+This part of the skin protects our organs against injury („shock absorption”) and conserves our overall health.

-The goal of skincare is to ensure our skin’s best functioning.
-Depending on skin type or skin condition and its pecularities, different climate and weather conditions, a choice of right and suitable skincare product, is essential to condsider.
+The goal of skin care is to ensure our skin’s best functioning.
+Depending on skin type or skin condition and its peculiarities, it is important to consider different climate and weather conditions as well as the choice of the most suitable skincare product.

-SENSITIVE SKIN is not a skin type.
+SENSITIVE SKIN is actually not a skin type.
 It is a skin condition that may occur at any time of your life.
 Therefore, you should also consider your skin type when selecting products.
-Emotions, wrong products and outside factors may easily influence it.
-The following reactions may occur – skin redness, roughness, visible capillaries, etc. Skin’s natural fat excretion and moisture level are usually low.
-Histamine release, a process that happens in the skin and shows as reddness on the skin, needs to be taken under control.
-Eczema and rosacea are also types of sensitive skin but they require special treatment.
-Rosacea is a disease of small capillaries.
-Eczema is an inflammation in the outer layers of the skin, especially the epidermis.
-All types of eczema are characterized by itching, which is the best indicator of eczema.
-Choosing a right skin care product is very important.
-Look for niacinamide in your routine.
-All products should be gentle and soothing.
+Emotions, wrong products and outside factors may easily affect it.
+You might recognize it from the following reactions – skin redness, roughness, visible capillaries, etc. Skin’s natural fat excretion and moisture levels are usually low.
+Histamine release, a skin process that appears as skin redness, needs to be taken under control.
+Eczema and rosacea are also characteristic of sensitive skin but they require special treatment.
+Rosacea is a disease affecting the small capillaries.
+Eczema is an inflammation in the outer layers of the skin, especially in the epidermis.
+All types of eczema are characterized by itching which is its best indicator.
+Choosing the right skincare product is very important.
+Add niacinamide to your routine and make sure that all products are gentle and soothing.

 ACNE is a skin condition that can be caused by:

 – Hormones – related to women`s monthly cycle and menopause.
-It can cause what we call adult acne – over production of oil and due to dead skin cells slower shedding pimples can appear and they can be agressive.
+It can cause „adult acne“, the overproduction of oil and slower shedding pimples can appear due to dead skin cells, and they can be aggressive.

-– Bacteria – Propionibacterium Acnes is the bacteria that gives this skin condition a name – all it needs is the perfect environment to spread.
+– Bacteria – Propionibacterium Acne is the bacteria that gives this skin condition a name.
+All it needs is the perfect environment to spread.
 When you see red cysts, do not try to pick them!
 It does not help and they leave a scar.
 They have to be treated with special products.

-Every skin is different, but with acne you need to pay extra attention to the hydration of your skin and exfoliation is important too.
+– Sensitivities – allergies, reactions to products, reactions to foods/environments.
+Every skin is different but with acne you need to pay extra attention to the hydration of your skin.
+Exfoliation is also important.
 Go to your dermatologist for advice and in case of prescribed antibiotics, use probiotics for counteraction.
 Do not put toothpaste or vodka on pimples (shivers…), exfoliate!
-AHA acids (lactic, glycolic, malic etc) and BHA acid (salicylic acid) are all good.
-Last but not least – your food!
-There is a lot of info related to the subject, read and if you find it necessary consult with specialists to find your regime.
+AHA acids (lactic, glycolic, malic, etc) and BHA acid (salicylic acid) are all good.
+Last but not least – pay attention to your food!
+There is a lot of information available online related to this subject, investigate, and if you find it necessary, consult with nutrition specialists to plan out your diet plan.

-„DEMANDING” or MATURE SKIN can be determined as following – dry areas, poor elasticity, premature ageing signs, unbalanced moisture and fat levels, skin irritation due to stress, inappropriate weather conditions and inefficient skincare.
-People usually talk about lines and wrinkles.
-They are formed when collagen fibers age and harden.
+„DEMANDING” or MATURE SKIN can be determined by dry areas, poor elasticity, premature ageing signs, unbalanced moisture and fat levels, skin irritation due to stress and severe weather conditions, and inefficient skin care.
+People usually talk about lines and wrinkles that are formed when collagen fibers age and harden.
 The hardening occurs mainly due to UV-radiation, environmental pollution and free radicals.
 Free radicals are dangerous oxygen molecules that attack cells.
 In order to look and feel good, go for good cleansers, effective serums, immediate effect masks and replenishing skincare.
-Day and night creams are suggested to be chosen separately!
-Peels are good too, acidic or enzymatic 2-3 times per week!
+We suggest to choose separate day and night creams.
+Peels are good too, either acidic or enzymatic, used 2-3 times per week.

-In D`DIFFERENCE and D`DIFFERENCE FOR MEN lines, you will find solutions for all skin types.
+In D`DIFFERENCE and D`DIFFERENCE FOR MEN lines, you can find solutions for all skin types.
 No worries ;-)

-One piece of advice for all skin types and conditions-Avoid mineral oil (paraffinum liquidum), silicones, PEGs, colourants in care products.
-The natural alternatives are available and much better.
+One extra piece of advice for all skin types and conditions – avoid mineral oil (paraffinum liquidum), silicones, PEGs, and colourants in skincare products.
+The natural alternatives are available and perform much better.

-As we are not pshycics (and that is unfortunate) then please contact us for personal consultation and samples at: email@example.com
+As we are not psychics (and that is unfortunate) then please contact us for personal consultation and samples at: email@example.com

 Week 1: Wait 2-3 days after the first application.
 Thereafter, apply once every other day.

-We usually recommend that you start with cleanser and cream and wait a week before adding a serum.
-The week guide applies specially to all high quality and slightly more active and more concentrated skincare products.
-It especially applies to products that contain acids, vitamins A, C, peptides, stem cells.
+We usually recommend that you start with a cleanser and a cream, and wait a week before adding a serum.
+The week guide applies especially to all high quality and slightly more active and more concentrated skincare products.
+It especially applies to products that contain acids, vitamins A and C, as well as peptides and stem cells.